-*Anyone not wearing official event bib will not have access to event facilities, including rest stops and on course support
+*Anyone not wearing official event bib will not have access to event facilities, including rest stops and on course support.

-Control room ph# 0437 551 423
+Incident Control# 0437 551 423

 For all serious issues requiring Police, Fire or Ambulance, please contact ‘000’ immediately and then inform control room.

 Be sure to familiarise yourself with the course prior to the event.

 - Riders must always obey road rules and traffic signals; where riders fail to obey road rules, Police will take appropriate action.